 The Dangers of Quitting Opioids Cold Turkey

-Unfortunately, over the years, I have heard people express that withdrawing from opioids “won’t kill you; it just feels like you’re going to die.”
+Unfortunately, over the years, I have heard people with Substance Use Disorder express that withdrawing from opioids “won’t kill you; it just feels like you’re going to die.”

 The U.S Food and Drug Administration (FDA) has even received reports of serious harm in patients that suddenly quit taking pain medications after growing a dependency.

-Those who have become physically dependent on the same medication because of extended use may experience the following symptoms for a prolonged period:
+Those who have become physically dependent on opiate-based medications because of extended use may experience the following withdrawal symptoms for a prolonged period:

 - Extreme muscle cramping